 As you likely experienced, the results of coefficients calculations depend on both the method used to reduce noise (or as we call it to correct background) and the properties of the selected region of interest (ROI).
 For example, the calculation results will differ for an image with background corrected using “Average” preset versus “Weak Fluorescence” preset.
 If the same background correction method was used, but the properties of selected ROI were different, for example in one case ROI was selected using Lasso tool and in another using Oval tool, then the results will differ again.
 The discrepancy of the results is usually minor to impact conclusions and can be remedied by re-using background correction settings and selecting the same types of ROI to ensure that the values of obtained coefficients between experiments are as comparable as possible.
-However, this issue may become a major obstacle in cases when colocalization changes together with the brightness of images and the size and shape of the areas containing it.
+However, this issue may become a major obstacle in cases when colocalization changes together with the brightness of the images and the size and shape of the areas containing it.